Tools Then and Now

 I've recently acquired a couple of new tools, some new, some old.
 And I've noticed a striking difference in how these are made.

 One is a Stanley No. 66 Hand Beader shown here.

 It's a glorified scratch stock designed to cut a short length of low relief moldings directly on the edges of boards.
-That method of work was common into the late Renaissance when dedicated molding planes started to appear.
+That method of work was common in the late Renaissance before dedicated molding planes started to appear.
 It was still done on vernacular furniture and detail moldings into the 20th Century, hence Stanley's production of this specific tool.